World Cup Fantasy 2022: Penalty and set-piece takers – updated

-Using Opta’s World Cup data from our Premium Members Area, we’ve updated our set-piece takers table ahead of Matchday 3.
+Using Opta’s World Cup data from our Premium Members Area, we’ve updated our set-piece takers table ahead of the knockout stage.

 You can see this information yourself with a Fantasy Football Scout subscription – taking out a monthly membership today will get you access to all the tournament proper player and team stats that arrive immediately after every single match at Qatar 2022.